babonzz/SWC/README.md

 2. How to play - tutorial on how to play (not yet written)

-3. MultiPlayer - (the text still reads "SinglePlayer") play a multiplayer game
+3. MultiPlayer - play a multiplayer game
 	* requires either two iPhone/iPhone simulator (which means 2 of either iPhone/Mac)
+	* reuqires Apple account
 	* to run on iPhone, connect your iPhone, Click the Run on top left of XCode with target SmashingWord_me > youriphone

 How to play: